DexterInd/GrovePi/Software/Python/README.md

 python3 setup.py install
 ```

-You can also run `python setup.py test` to test import the modules of the GrovePi package that reside in [src](src/).
+You can also run `python setup.py test` to test import the modules of the GrovePi package that are listed in the [package_modules.txt](package_modules.txt) file.
 The `python setup.py test` commands should be run after pip installing the dependencies.

 ## Library Breakdown